Florea Voinea: Steaua București

-Nîmes Olympique
+Nîmes

 During Romania's communist era, transfers of Romanian footballers outside the country were rarely allowed.
 However, in June 1970, dictator Nicolae Ceaușescu visited France, where he was invited by president Georges Pompidou.
 Pompidou took him to Nîmes, a town where communists consistently won elections.
 There, Ceaușescu spoke with the mayor, who complained about the poor results of the local football team, Nîmes Olympique.
 Consequently, Ceaușescu promised to send two Romanian footballers to the club.
 Subsequently, some French officials were dispatched to observe the 1970 Cupa României final, which Steaua București won 2–1 against Dinamo București.
 From this match, they selected Voinea from Steaua and Ion Pârcălab from Dinamo to play for Nîmes.

 Voinea made his French Division 1 debut on 19 September 1970 under coach Kader Firoud in a 2–0 home victory against Bastia.
 He scored his first goals on 3 October, netting a hat-trick in a 4–3 win over Sochaux.
 In the following season he scored a brace in a 5–1 home victory against AS Monaco and a hat-trick in a 5–1 away win over Red Star.
 Voinea and compatriot Pârcălab finished the 1971–72 season with each scoring 11 goals, which helped the team finish second in the championship.
-He made his last French Division 1 appearance on 27 May 1972 in a 4–0 success over Saint-Étienne, having a total of 50 matches with 18 goals in the competition.
+He made his last French Division 1 appearance on 27 May 1972 in a 4–0 success over Saint-Étienne, totaling 50 matches with 18 goals in the competition.
 Voinea also played for Nîmes in two UEFA Cup matches.

 Late career

 After spending two years in France, Voinea came back to Romania, and had a second spell at Steaua București.
 In 1973 he went to CSM Reșița for one season.
-Subsequently, he joined Politehnica Timișoara where he made his last Divizia A appearance on 25 May 1975 in a 2–2 draw against Steagul Roșu Brașov, having a total of 251 matches with 117 goals in the competition, also totaling 40 goals scored in the Cupa României.
+Subsequently, he joined Politehnica Timișoara where he made his last Divizia A appearance on 25 May 1975 in a 2–2 draw against Steagul Roșu Brașov, totaling 251 matches with 117 goals in the competition and 40 goals scored in the Cupa României.
 Voinea ended his career in 1976, after playing one season in Divizia B for UM Timișoara.